othman-el/To-Do-List/README.md

 ---

 ## Troubleshooting
-- **Database Connection Error**: If you see an error about the database connection, ensure you've run the `setup_database.php` script and updated the credentials in `db.php`.
+- **Database Connection Error**: If you see an error about the database connection, execute the sql `tasks_db.sql`  and updated the credentials in `db.php`.
 - **Email Sending Error**: Check the following:
    - SMTP server settings in `send_mailer.php` are correct.
    - Email credentials are valid (use an app password for Gmail).